asam-ev/qc-framework/doc/manual/Architecture.md

     - developed in one distinct development environment/programming language
   - allow for files only be read/prepared once via parser.
   - can be started via external scripting/automation.
-- **Report or Result File** CheckerBundles write their reports in an .xqar file.
+- **Report or Result File:** CheckerBundles write their reports in an .xqar file.
 See Base Library and File Formats for details and examples.
 - **Report Module:** Output / Transmission / Visualization Results
+- **Checker Library:** Collection of Checker Bundles and/or Report Modules for one domain.

 - **QC4OpenX** Framework, that:
   - feeds the route model to the individual Checker Bundles